 - Final report to be issued

-Jonna Clark is currently Alcami’s Scientific Advisor, providing support for drug development programs from preclinical to commercial phases of development and for laboratory training programs.
-She has over 16 years of experience in the pharmaceutical industry with extensive experience in analytical development and is an instructor at the University of North Carolina Wilmington, teaching courses in Good Manufacturing Practices (GMP) and Quality Control (QC) laboratory techniques.
+Jonna Clark supports Alcami's drug development programs from preclinical to commercial phases of development and for laboratory training programs.
+She has over 18 years of experience in the pharmaceutical industry with extensive experience in analytical development and is an instructor at the University of North Carolina Wilmington, teaching courses in Good Manufacturing Practices (GMP) and Quality Control (QC) laboratory techniques.
 Jonna holds Bachelor of Science degrees in Biochemistry and Chemistry from NC State University, and a Master’s degree in Chemistry from the University of North Carolina Wilmington.

-Andrea Young is the Supervisor of Regulatory Compliance at Alcami.
-She has over 18 years of experience in the pharmaceutical industry, and has spent nine years providing both internal and external support for regulatory-related matters.
+Andrea Young is the Manager of Regulatory Affairs at Alcami.
+She has over 20 years of experience in the pharmaceutical industry, and has spent ten years providing both internal and external support for regulatory-related matters.
 She also has considerable experience in Quality processes and procedures.
 Andrea has a Bachelor of Science degree in Biology from St. Bonaventure University, and an MBA from the University of North Carolina Wilmington.

 For a comprehensive list, visit http://www.pharmatutor.org/articles/pharmaceutical-regulatory-agencies-and-organizations-around-world-scope-challenges-in-drug-development